nh-server/switch-guide/docs/user_guide/emummc/partitioning_sd.md

 ### Instructions (macOS)

-1. Open Terminal by hitting `Command + Space` to bring up spotlight then type `terminal` and hit enter.
+1. Open Terminal at `/Applications/Terminal.app`.
 2. Run `diskutil list`.
 This will print information about all drives connected to your Mac.
 Use the information about the disk size to identify your microSD card.
 Use the device name such as `/dev/disk#` when partitioning the microSD card.
 3. Run the following command to partition the disk.
 Ensure that the device name is replaced with the one for your disk.
 `diskutil partitionDisk disk# MBR ms-dos SMICROSD R ms-dos EMUMMC 61124608S`